benbria/coffee-coverage/docs/HOWTO-travisci-and-coveralls.md

 First, you need to sign up for an account at [Travis-CI](https://travis-ci.org/) and you need to add your project in [Coveralls.io](https://coveralls.io/).

-Assuming you have a coffee-script project with tests cases stored in /test, and you are using mocha to run your unit tests, `cd` to your project and run:
+Assuming you have a coffeescript project with tests cases stored in /test, and you are using mocha to run your unit tests, `cd` to your project and run:

     npm install --save-dev coffee-coverage istanbul coveralls

 Save your mocha options in `./test/mocha.opts`:

-    --compilers coffee:coffee-script/register
+    --compilers coffee:coffeescript/register
     --require coffee-coverage/register-istanbul
     --recursive